mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Alternating Player Gameboard grids on Small Screens

-- On small screens and mobile devices, the active gameboard grid is moved to the top of the gameboard column to allow the player to see and interact with the active gaeeboard grid without having to scroll.
+- On small screens and mobile devices, the active gameboard grid is moved to the top of the gameboard column to allow the player to see and interact with the active gameboard grid without having to scroll.
 - User stories covered: 1, 10, 12

 <details><summary>Screenshots</summary>